What is reverse cycle air conditioning, and what are its advantages?

 Warms You Up in the Winter and Keeps You Cool in the Summer

-Reverse cycle air conditioners are great because they allow you to both cool your house in the summer and heat your house during the winter.
-By having both heating and cooling functions, it allows you to have full control of the climate inside your home.
-It is a great substitute for fans and gas heaters.
+Reverse cycle air conditioners are great because they allow you to cool your house in the summer and heat it in the winter.
+By having both heating and cooling functions, you have full control of the climate inside your home.
+They are a great substitute for fans and gas heaters.

 Very Efficient Machines